 Compared to other carbon sources, carbon from fossil fuels has a distinctly different “signature,” essentially the relative amount of heavier or lighter atoms of carbon (technically δ13C).
 The more negative the δ13C, the higher the proportion of carbon from fossil fuels.

 Over the years, δ13C has decreased while the overall amount of CO2 has increased.
 This information tells scientists that fossil fuel emissions are the largest contributor of CO2 concentrations since the pre-industrial era.

 Natural and human factors that influence the climate (known as “climate drivers”)

 Many natural and human factors (also called drivers) influence the climate.

 Emissions from cars and power plants and an increase in the amount of radiation the sun emits are examples of "forcings" that drive temperature rise, the first one by trapping heat, and the second one by increasing energy, which translated into heat.
 Volcanic events and some types of human-made pollution, both of which inject sunlight-reflecting aerosols (i.e., tiny particles) into the atmosphere, lower temperature and are examples of forcings that drive decreases in temperature.

-A recent study found that “almost two-thirds of the impacts related to atmospheric and ocean temperature can be confidently attributed to anthropogenic forcing” (meaning human caused drivers).
+A 2016 study found that “almost two-thirds of the impacts related to atmospheric and ocean temperature can be confidently attributed to anthropogenic forcing” (meaning human caused drivers).